elifry/powershell-automation-examples/README.md

 ### How to run

 Run the "Example 1" Run and Debug action in VSCode.
 Alternatively, you can run the `scripts/analyze-api-items.ps1` script directly in powershell.

-It will generate a sample markdown file and open it for you in VSCode.

 ## Tests